 We are at present casting for a film version of SWALLOWS AND AMAZONS which Mr Whatham is going to direct.
 We were wondering if you would be interested in your daughter being considered for one of the parts in this film.

 From ‘The Secrets of Filming Swallows & Amazons’ by Sophie Neville

 Preview copies of ‘The Secrets of Filming Swallows & Amazons’ at the Cruising Association dinner at the Water’s Edge Bar and Restaurant, Mermaid Marina on the River Hamble.

 “This heart-warming memoir is illustrated with colour photographs, most of them taken at the time by Sophie’s family, and contains links to behind-the-scenes home movie footage for readers with browser-enabled tablets.
 It delivers a double helping of nostalgia for both fans of the era of Arthur Ransome, and the groovy times of the early 70’s.” ~ from the Amazon Kindle description

 Also available for other reading devices on Smashwords

-Thank you again for all of your time and patience, and to those of you who contributed comments, questions, and aspects of local history on this blog.
+Thanks to those of you who contributed comments, questions, and aspects of local history on this blog.
 I would love to know what you think of the book!

-If you would like a copy but don’t have a Kindle, worry not.
-We have added a link whereby you can download a free Kindle app.
-Please go to my Book Page and scroll down for the details.
+If you would like a copy but don’t have a Kindle, you can download a free Kindle app.